Magnon squeezing near a quantum critical point in a cavity-magnon-qubit system: Conclusions

 \section{Conclusions}

-In summary, we have presented an experimentally feasible scheme for generating magnon squeezed states in a microwave cavity-magnon-qubit system.
-By precisely controlling the frequencies and amplitudes of the two driving fields applied to the qubit, an effective Rabi-type magnon-qubit interaction can be achieved, which leads to a dynamical magnon squeezed state when operating the system around the critical point associated with the ground-state phase transition.
-Our results indicate that a moderate degree of magnon squeezing about $4$~dB can be achieved using currently available parameters in relevant experiments, which highlight the potential of the qubit-assisted hybrid platforms for engineering magnon nonclassical states.
+In summary, we have presented an experimentally feasible scheme for generating magnon squeezed states in a microwave cavity-magnon-qubit system. {By precisely controlling the frequencies and amplitudes of the two driving fields applied to the qubit, an effective Rabi-type magnon-qubit interaction can be achieved, which yields a parametric-amplification-like two-magnon process that dynamically generates magnon squeezed states in the normal phase.
+The resulting squeezing can be strongly enhanced when the system is operated close to the ground-state phase-transition point.} Our results indicate that a moderate degree of magnon squeezing about ${ 3.7}$~dB can be achieved using currently available parameters in relevant experiments, which highlight the potential of the qubit-assisted hybrid platforms for engineering magnon nonclassical states.
 The magnon squeezed states offer promising opportunities for quantum information processing and quantum sensing with magnons.